M-earnest/diler_dgitial_literacy_course/_sources/overview.md

 **...something super cool to share related to class or want to talk about a topic in further depth:**
 Feel free to post on `discord`, contact the instructors or come to office hours.

+### References

+Shopova, T. (2014).
+Digital literacy of students and its improvement at the university.
+Journal on Efficiency and Responsibility in Education and Science, 7(2), 26-32.